chakravala/Grassmann.jl/docs/src/tutorials/install.md

 # Installation

-*Grassmann.jl* is a package for the [Julia language](https://julialang.org), which should be installed from website or the recommended method for your operating system (GNU/Linux/Mac/Windows).
+*Grassmann.jl* is a package for the [Julia language](https://julialang.org), which can be obtained from their website or the recommended method for your operating system (GNU/Linux/Mac/Windows).
+Go to [docs.julialang.org](https://docs.julialang.org) for documentation.

-Availability of this package and its subpackages can be automatically handled with the Julia package manager with `using Pkg` and `Pkg.add("Grassmann")` or by entering:
+Availability of this package and its subpackages can be automatically handled with the Julia package manager `using Pkg` and `Pkg.add("Grassmann")` or by entering:
 ```Julia
 pkg> add Grassmann
 ```